-Whilst car insurance is a considerable expense for any driver, those not in formal employment frequently find themselves charged higher premiums (possibly as much as 63% higher according to recent research).
+Whilst car insurance is a considerable expense for any driver, those who are not in employment frequently find themselves facing higher premiums - possibly as much as 54% higher according to recent research by comparethemarket.com.

-That said, if you are out of work, you can take steps to find cheaper car insurance if are willing to implement a few changes and shop around for a good quote.
+That said, if you are out of work, you can take steps to find cheaper car insurance if you are willing to make a few changes and shop around for an affordable quote.

-Why is car insurance for the unemployed more expensive?
+Why is car insurance more expensive for the unemployed?

-It seems unfair of insurers to ask unemployed drivers to pay extra, but research from the Association of British Insurers indicates that unemployment poses statistically increased risk for the insurer.
+It seems unfair of insurers to ask unemployed drivers to pay extra for cover, but research from the Association of British Insurers (ABI) indicates that unemployment poses an increased risk for the insurer based on statistics.

-The reasons unemployment can often lead insurers to quote more for car insurance include:
+The reasons why unemployment can often lead insurers to quote higher car insurance premiums include:

-- Insurers believe that drivers who don't have a job are likely to use their car more as they do not work during the day and will probably be driving a lot looking for jobs, going to job interviews etc… If your circumstances mean that it is possible you will be using your car more, then insurers will often deem you more likely to have an accident and therefore quote you a higher premium.
+- Insurers believe that drivers who don't have a job are likely to use their car more as they do not work during the day and will probably be driving a lot while looking for jobs and going to job interviews, etc. If your circumstances mean that it is possible you will be using your car more, then insurers will often deem you more likely to have an accident and therefore quote you a higher premium as a result.

-- Insurers may also deem that those who are unemployed are likely to be more distracted while driving, and will therefore drive with less care.
-There is also the chance that, while driving to job interviews etc…, the unemployed driver will be negotiating unfamiliar roads and junctions - so there is an increased chance of an accident.
+- Insurers also feel that those who are unemployed are more likely to be distracted while driving, and will therefore drive with less care.
+There is also the chance that, while driving to job interviews etc, the unemployed motorist will be driving on unfamiliar roads and junctions - so there is an increased chance of an accident.

 Whilst you may think some of these assumptions are questionable, your insurer will take them into account.
-The fact is insurers will always look at statistical data to determine premium prices in order to balance the risk across their portfolio of clients.
+Insurers will always look at statistical data to determine premium prices in order to balance the risk across their portfolio of clients.

-As with all forms of car insurance, it's always possible to get a better - and cheaper - deal.
+As with all types of car insurance, it's always possible to get a better - and cheaper - deal, if you know how.

-Take your time and use price comparison sites to help you – don't automatically review your policy as discounts are often given to new customers and you'll probably face higher premiums just for being a loyal customer.
+Take your time and use price comparison sites to help you compare quotes online - don't automatically renew your policy with your current insurer, as discounts are often given to new customers and you'll probably face higher premiums just for being a loyal customer.